Margarita: Beer cocktails

 A beergarita (or Coronarita) is a beer cocktail that has a bottle of Corona beer or other light-flavored beer poured upside down into a margarita on the rocks.

 Skinny

-A skinny margarita may be purportedly lower in calories (possibly using artificial sweeteners) or one that uses fresh juices rather than a prepared mix.
+A skinny margarita may be purportedly lower in calories (possibly using artificial sweeteners), agave sweetened triple-secs like Flor de Azar, or one that uses fresh juices rather than a prepared mix.

 One recipe uses fresh lime juice, orange juice, and agave nectar.

 Another recipe uses only tequila and some concentrated lime juice.

+Spicy

+A spicy margarita is a variation that incorporates chili peppers or other spicy ingredients.
+It is usually made with tequila, lime juice, and orange liqueur, with heat typically added through fresh peppers (such as jalapeño or serrano) or a chili bitters, such as Caliente Bitters.
+The drink balances spiciness with acidity and sweetness and is often garnished with chili salt, a pepper slice, or lime.
+The spicy margarita became popular in the early 21st century and is commonly featured on contemporary cocktail menus.

 Related drinks

 A margarita with vodka substituted for tequila is a kamikaze.